SilverbackOssi/LongTail-Strategy/README.md

 ### To-Do

+- [ ] re adjust sequence and how it is progressed.
+Re asses session time management.
 - [ ]  Confirm all functions take args and not reference global vars, and are passed by reference when updates are needed
 - [ ]  List all utility func
 - [ ]  observe live trading for more unaccounted events.